jbg/agent-api-discovery/draft-hugo-agent-api-discovery.md

 ## 3. Delegated Authorization with OAuth 2.0

 After discovering and understanding an API's capabilities, an agent must obtain authorization to access protected resources on behalf of a user.
-The OAuth 2.0 Authorization Framework [[RFC6749]] provides a standardized mechanism for this delegated authorization, while RFC 8414 [[RFC8414]] enables agents to discover authorization server capabilities.
+The OAuth 2.0 Authorization Framework {{!RFC6749}} provides a standardized mechanism for this delegated authorization, while Authorization Server Metadata {{!RFC8414}} enables agents to discover authorization server capabilities.

 ### Authorization Server Discovery

-RFC 8414 defines the OAuth 2.0 Authorization Server Metadata specification, which provides a well-known URI `/.well-known/oauth-authorization-server` for discovering authorization server configuration.
+The OAuth 2.0 Authorization Server Metadata specification provides a well-known URI `/.well-known/oauth-authorization-server` for discovering authorization server configuration.
 This metadata includes:

 - Authorization and token endpoint URLs
 - Supported grant types and response types